Loyola Law School

-Loyola Law School is the law school of Loyola Marymount University, a private Catholic university in Los Angeles, California.
+Loyola Law School is the law school of Loyola Marymount University, a private Jesuit university in Los Angeles, California.
 Loyola was established in 1920.

 Academics

-Degrees offered include the Juris Doctor (JD); Master of Science in Legal Studies (MLS); Master of Laws (LLM); Master of Laws in Taxation; Juris Doctor/Master of Business Administration (JD/MBA); and Doctor of Juridical Science (JSD).
+Degrees offered include the Juris Doctor (JD); Master of Science in Legal Studies (MLS); Master of Laws (LLM); Master of Laws in Taxation; and Juris Doctor/Master of Business Administration (JD/MBA).
 Loyola has been an American Bar Association (ABA) approved law school since 1935.
 It is a member of the Association of American Law Schools (AALS).

-U.S. News & World Report ranked Loyola Law School 72nd in its "America's Best Graduate Schools 2021" feature.

 Loyola Law School's campus is located just west of downtown Los Angeles.
 It consists of an open central plaza surrounded by several contemporary buildings designed by Frank Gehry.
 Its library has a collection of nearly 560,000 volumes.

+In fall 2022, Loyola’s faculty restructured the Evening Program to feature a hybrid schedule that requires an on-campus commitment of one night a week and one night remotely.

+Rankings

+U.S. News & World Report ranked Loyola Law School 61st in its "America's Best Graduate Schools 2024" feature.
+In 2025, Loyola Law School plunged in the U.S. News & World Report rankings — to #71.

+In 2012, The Hollywood Reporter ranked Loyola Law School as the 7th-best entertainment law program in America.

 Bar passage rate

-Loyola's first-time takers of the 2020 California Bar Exam passed at a rate of 88%, vs. the 77% rate for ABA-approved law schools.
+Loyola's first-time takers of the July 2023 California Bar Exam passed at a rate of 80% in comparison to the 76% average rate for all ABA-approved law schools.